DerekPascarella/CamelROM/README.md

 # CamelROM
 <img align="right" src="https://i.imgur.com/K3dXPTm.png">A Perl module containing useful functions for those developing translation patches and other forms of ROM hacks.

+Note that binary data is intentionally treated as strings, even though this is known to be suboptimal for performance and code efficiency.
+In general, handling raw bytes as strings can negatively impact execution speed and optimization.
+However, this approach is used deliberately to leverage Perl's powerful string manipulation capabilities when working with hexadecimal byte arrays.

 CamelRom is currently at version 0.6.

 ### decimal_to_hex